DIY “Love” Photo-Holder Wooden Blocks #LowesCreator

 Directions:

 First up, you’ll need to get the wood.
 We snagged a 4x4x8 at Lowe’s for just over $8 with tax.
 Many stores will even do the cutting for you (that’s what we did)!
 If everything is cut perfectly, you should get 24.
-Ours weren’t, so we ended up with 23! ;) I love the larger size of the 4x4 AND how inexpensive it is for 20+ wooden blocks!
+Ours weren’t, so we ended up with 23! 😉 I love the larger size of the 4×4 AND how inexpensive it is for 20+ wooden blocks!
 I have so many projects in mind!
 DIY Wooden BlocksOnce you’ve got the wood cut, then you’ll either sand first and then spray paint.
 Or, the other way around.
 I knew that I wanted a more distressed look, so I opted to spray paint first and sand later.
 Plus, that way, if there are any drips or unevenness with the paint, I could take care of that after with the sandpaper.
 I sprayed the blocks with white paint first (because I wanted the white to show through after sanding).
 After the white was dry, I sprayed the blocks red.
 When spraying, just note that the cut sides (with the rough wood) do seem to soak up much more pain than the outer sides.
 While spraying the blacks red, I also sprayed the clothes pins red.Creating Love Wooden BlocksI let the blocks dry for about 24 hours and then got to sanding (using a fine sandpaper).
 I used a little hand-held sand paper holder which was really nice.
 Much easier for gripping!
 There were quite a bit of wood splinters around the cut edges.
 So, I sanded those off, as well as giving the blocks a distressed look by gently rubbing all edges & fronts with the sandpaper.
 For the letters, I used vinyl (3″ size).
 If you don’t have access to an electronic cutter (like Cricut or Silhouette), look for vinyl letters at Lowe’s.
 My store carries some.
 Also, you could free hand paint the letters on or paint with a stencil.
 Love blocks

 At this point, you could totally just stop here.
 But, I wanted to be able to use them as photo holders also.
 I had thought about doing cute wire holders coming out the top, but then I wouldn’t be able to configure the blocks in different ways.
 And, that’s the fun thing about blocks!
 You can do vertical…vertical wooden blocksOr, put them in a square similar to the famous “Love” letters statue:

 Love blocks - squareTo be able to use the blocks as photo holders, just hot glue a clothes pin on the back!
 That way, you can attach photos if you want, but the blocks can still be stacked and configured however you like.
 They’ll look great out for Valentine’s Day or just in our bedroom with wedding photos!
+DIY Photo Holder Love Wooden BlocksFor even more ideas, visit Lowes Creative Ideas and follow along with Lowe’s on Pinterest.You can also sign up to receive their free Creative Ideas Magazine, which is full of all kinds of ideas & inspiration!

 Disclosure: I am a member of the Lowe’s Creative Ideas Creators & Influencers Network and receive a Lowe’s gift card to complete my projects.
 However, all ideas, opinions, & experiences are entirely my own.